marcoonroad/marcoonroad.github.io/_posts/2017-02-10-Introduction-to-Capability-Concepts.md

 good examples of Ambient Authority.

 Ambient Authority arises due the separation of _designation_ from _authority_.
-This separation is the rule of thumb in ACL-based systems, where you can acquire an implicit authority over a reference without the known permission to use it.
+This separation is the rule of thumb in ACL-based systems, where you can acquire an implicit authority over a reference without the known introduction beforehand to use it (that is, your client can't deny, revoke, amplify, control, enable or disable what you are willing to take from him).
+Permissions here are useless, 'cause they often deal directly with the right to access, not with the right to exercise authority.
-It's important to remember that authority doesn't mean permission: authority is a "generalization" of permission in some way.
+~~It's important to remember that authority doesn't mean permission: authority is a "generalization" of permission in some way.
 Where permission stands for the **direct** means to acquire rights over a resource, authority also includes the **potential effects** for "abuse" of **indirect** means to acquire that same rights.
 That is, permission deals directly with the _identity_ of the sender/owner subject, where authority will also pay attention on the indirect means to bypass security through message-passing.
-In the message-passing layer, if you don't trust someone else, you will often deliver revocable references/proxies to this guy.
+In the message-passing layer, if you don't trust someone else, you will often deliver revocable references/proxies to this guy.~~

+<div class="update-note"> <span>
+Contrary to the common belief, permission is not a subset of authority, they're just non-disjoint concepts.
+The proof lies in the fact where you can have permission to access something, but when this thing is immutable and pure, you won't cause any effects on such thing.
+On the other hand, you can have authority to cause effects in some capability, but when this capability is inaccessible directly for you, you have no such permission to access that.
+For the formal proofs of that fact, see the paper called something like <i>Permission and Authority</i> in the references section.
+</span> </div>

 Although "Capability-based" implies "Non-Ambient Authority", it's worth to note that "Non-Ambient Authority" doesn't imply "Capability-based".
 Ambient Authority must be eliminated from the system 'cause it is prone to two major problems: